btrask/stronglink/README.md

 > [link](http://notes.bentrask.com/?q=hash://sha256/641b771e5cf5c6173843bc2eecc9f44f835c68b7a6f6b2fb35c60ed88af17928)^\[[#](hash://sha256/641b771e5cf5c6173843bc2eecc9f44f835c68b7a6f6b2fb35c60ed88af17928)\]

-Hash links are universal but relative.
-You need a known location to resolve them in relation to.
-With StrongLink, this location is your own repository, which you might run on your own computer or in the cloud.
+Hash links are universal but relative, meaning you need a known location to resolve them in relation to.
+With StrongLink, this location is your own repository, which you might run on your own device or in the cloud.

 StrongLink is currently in alpha.
 Features are missing and some things may be broken.